A Roast Guinea Fowl is the perfect bird to roast for a smaller family and it has so much more flavour than roast chicken.

 The first tip means that any liquid that the bird gives off drips down into the tray containing liquid.

-This liquid then evaporates and helps to steam the chicken as well as roasting.
+This liquid then evaporates and helps to steam the guinea fowl as well as roasting.

 The liquid beneath the bird also makes the perfect starting point for my cider sauce!